themeum/kirki/readme.txt

 * FIX: Bugfix for radio controls.
 * FIX: Fixed repeater remove image not triggering save button to activate, and added a placeholder when the image is removed. (props @sayedwp)
 * FIX: Fixed bug when using negative numbers as min value in the `number` field
-* FIX: Typo in the textdomain for some strings (some strings were using "Kirki" instead of "kirki").
+* FIX: Typo in the textdomain for some strings (some strings were using "XTKirki" instead of "xtkirki").
 * FIX: Complete refactor & rewrite of the google-fonts implementation.
 * FIX: IE11 bug on radio-image controls.
 * FIX: Radio-image bug when used with serialized options.